 - Lifting heavy objects, including young children

-- Lifting any weights more than 5 kg
+- Lifting any weight more than 5 kg

 - Push-ups and pull-ups